webplatform/docs/tutorials/closures/index.md

 {{Byline}}
 {{Summary_Section|This article discusses Closures, an important JavaScript feature.}}
 {{Tutorial
+|Content===Introduction==
-|Content=Closures are often considered an advanced feature in JavaScript, but understanding them is essential to mastering the language.
+Closures are often considered an advanced feature in JavaScript, but understanding them is essential to mastering the language.

 Consider the following function: